Deadline approaching for Fall River mayoral hopefuls

 The Herald News reports the Massachusetts Office of Campaign and Political Finance shows Coogan has a little more than $25,000 in his campaign account, while Mayor Correia has just under $4,000.

-The Herald News reports in June, Coogan received $4,000 from five donors associated with Prima Care, who heavilty donated to incumbent Mayor Correia in past elections.
+The Herald News reports in June, Coogan received $4,000 from five donors associated with Prima Care, who heavily donated to incumbent Mayor Correia in past elections.

 Following the close election in March, Correia abruptly removed Coogan from the Durfee Building Committee the day after the election.